srijithbalakrishnan/dreaminsg-integrated-model/docs/intro.rst

 to understand the causal relationship between topological and policy-related interventions and disaster risks.
 The results of the research are intended to support local governments and system managers to improve infrastructure resilience against weather-related disruptions.
-The methodology adopted in the study is presented in Fig. 1.
+The methodology adopted in the study is presented in :numref:`methodology`.

+.. _methodology:
 .. figure:: images/methodology.jpg
    :width: 100 %
    :alt: methodological framework

-   Figure 1.
    Methodological framework of DREAMIN'SG project

 The steps of the project are summarized as follows: